Confirm-Solutions/confirmlabs/posts/fight_the_illusion.md

 5. **Use unsupervised feature extraction as a first step.** Recent interpretability work with auto-encoders ([Bricken et al. 2023](https://transformer-circuits.pub/2023/monosemantic-features), [Cunningham et al. 2023](https://arxiv.org/abs/2309.08600)) suggests that many of a small transformer’s most important features can be identified.
 If this technique scales well, it could **_vastly_** reduce the amount of optimization pressure needed to identify the right directions, shrinking the search space and reducing optimistic bias and spurious findings.
 6. **Incorporate additional information as a prior / penalty for optimization.** As Lange et al. note in the  [“Illusion” post](https://www.lesswrong.com/posts/RFtkRXHebkwxygDe2/an-interpretability-illusion-for-activation-patching-of), and as described in Section 5 of the [ICLR paper](https://openreview.net/forum?id=Ebt7JgMHv1), it is possible to supply additional evidence that a found direction is faithful or not.
 In the case study with the IOI task, they argued the direction found by DAS on a residual layer fell within the query subspace of human-identified name mover heads.
 More generally, if intuitions about faithfulness can be scored with a quantitative metric, then tacking that metric onto the optimization as a penalty should help the optimizer favor correct directions over spurious solutions.
 Still, using this approach requires answering two difficult questions: what additional evidence to choose, and then how to quantify it?
 Some rough possibilities:
     - If we know of structures that should be related to the task, such as entity bindings ([Feng and Steinhardt (2023)](https://arxiv.org/pdf/2310.17191.pdf)), we can try to build outwards from them; or if we have a reliable feature dictionary from sparse auto-encoders or "[belief graph](https://arxiv.org/pdf/2111.13654.pdf)" per Hase et al. 2021 which offers advance predictions for how subsequent layers' features may react to a change, we can penalize lack of correlation or causal effects on downstream features.
-    - Somehow draw information from analyzing very basic components of the network: punish "MLP-in-the-middle" solutions by using some combination of changes in MLP activations / attention, gradients, sizes of the induced changes in the residual stream, etc.
+    - Somehow use the basic structure of the network to quantify which directions are 'dormant.'
+Although this sounds simple, I am unsure how to do it, given the indeterminacy of what a 'dormant' direction even means (this issue is described in Lange et al.'s lesswrong [post](https://www.lesswrong.com/posts/RFtkRXHebkwxygDe2/an-interpretability-illusion-for-activation-patching-of), Appendix section: the importance of correct model units.)
     - Perhaps next-gen AI will offer accurate "auto-grading", giving a general yet quantitative evaluation of plausibility of found solutions

     Using extra information in this way unfortunately spends its usability for validation.
-But if extra information prevents the optimization from getting stuck on false signals, the trade-off should be favorable.
+But preventing the optimization from getting stuck on spurious signals may be the higher priority.

 ------

-Thanks to Atticus Geiger, Jing Huang, Ben Thompson, Zygimantas Straznickas and others for  conversations and feedback on earlier drafts.
+Thanks to Atticus Geiger, Jing Huang, Zhengxuan Wu, Ben Thompson, Zygimantas Straznickas and others for conversations and feedback on earlier drafts.